 Visas, legislation, regulations and other

-You will need to have a current student visa while you are a student in Australia.
+You must have a current student visa while you are a student in Australia.

 Student Visa Information